bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 </html>
 ```

-As I shown in the above code, I've created a simple HTML file.
+As I have shown in the above code, I've created a simple HTML file.
 Inside body tags, there're only three elements an `input`, a `button` and a `script`.

-the first element is `input` where we well type/paste our long url, I gave it an id name `urlinput` so it would be easy to access it inside javascript.
+the first element is `input` where we we'll type/paste our long url, I gave it an id name `urlinput` so it would be easy to access it inside javascript.

 Next element is a `button`, when we click this button our long url will be shortened as it has `onclick`function which will be executed when we click the button, inside the `shorturl()` function there will be commands necessary to shorten the url.